CCDirectLink/organization/assets/logos/README.md

 # Logo

-Please use only this repository as official resource for C2Dl logo assets.
+Please use only this repository as official resource for C2DL-Logo assets.
 All assets are published as svg to ensure that the assets can be used in any resolution or size.

 | `Logo Type` | Description         |
 |:----------- |:------------------- |